Aberdour Castle: The later Earls

-William Douglas, 7th Earl of Morton (1582-1648), sometimes numbered as the 6th Earl, inherited Aberdour from his grandfather in 1606.
-He was Treasurer of Scotland from 1630–36, and a strong supporter of the Stewart dynasty during the Wars of the Three Kingdoms (1639-1651).
+William Douglas, 7th Earl of Morton (1582–1648), sometimes numbered as the 6th Earl, inherited Aberdour from his grandfather in 1606.
+He was Treasurer of Scotland from 1630 to 1636, and a strong supporter of the Stewart dynasty during the Wars of the Three Kingdoms (1639–1651).
 However, he was compelled to spend much of his fortune in the royal interest, leading him into financial difficulty, and forcing him to sell Dalkeith to the Earl of Buccleuch in 1642.
 Earl William built the Renaissance east wing at Aberdour, probably around 1635.
 It was certainly standing in 1647, when an inventory records luxurious furniture, carpets, and tapestries.
 The walled garden was also built in the 1630s, and improvements made to the terraces.
 Aberdour was therefore a suitable principal residence for the Earls after the sale of Dalkeith.

 The Earls of Morton continued to live at Aberdour, although they never regained their earlier high status.
 In 1688 the castle was badly damaged by fire, and in 1690 the 11th Earl consulted the architect James Smith.
 Smith surveyed the damage and drew up proposals for repairing and extending the castle with another wing north of the east range.
 The Earl also sought estimates for the demolition of the tower house and central range.
 Nothing ever came of these proposals, although repairs were carried out to the east range, being completed in 1703.